-At some point, all players involved in the delivery of an ad to a page have engaged in the following goose chase: first, a publisher urgently flags a bad creative – malware, false advertising, or an ad that does not meet exchange quality guidelines – to their SSP partners, along with the question “where did this ad come from?”
+At some point, all players involved in the delivery of an ad to a page have engaged in the following goose chase: first, a media owner urgently flags a bad creative—malware, false advertising, or an ad that doesn’t meet exchange quality guidelines—to their SSP partners, along with the question “where did this ad come from?”

-Next begins the forensic effort to trace the origin of the bad ad back through one of the dozens of DSPs and thousands of advertisers.
-It might take hours for the right source to be found, and in severe cases, the publisher blocks the entire DSP through that SSP in the meantime.
+Next begins the forensic effort to trace the origin of the bad ad back through one of the dozens of DSPs and thousands of buyers.
+It might take hours to find the right source, and in severe cases, the media owner blocks the entire DSP through that SSP in the meantime.
 Once the source is identified, the seat is blocked and business resumes.

-How can we as an industry further uplevel our protections against malvertising, ending these goose chases along with the drain of resources and reputational damage they cause for publishers, SSPs, and DSPs alike?
+How can we as an industry further improve our protections against malvertising, ending this goose chase along with the drain of resources and reputational damage they cause media owners, SSPs, and DSPs?

-Put simply: by advocating for equal transparency provided by the buy-side.
+Put simply: by advocating for equal transparency provided by media buyers.

 These newly announced designs allow for advertising systems to efficiently and elegantly disclose information about buyers, such as name and seat ID, through the hosted buyer.json declaration file.
-They can then create a chain of information on every impression to trace where it came from and whose hands it has passed through via the bidstream demandChain object.
-Buyers.json and DemandChain can be cross-referenced just the same way that sellers.json and SupplyChain are today.
+They can then create a chain of information on every impression to trace where it came from and whose hands it has passed through via the bidstream DemandChain Object.
+Buyers.json and DemandChain Object can be cross-referenced just the same way that sellers.json and SupplyChain Object are today.

-Buyers.json and DemandChain will help publishers combat malvertising in two ways.
-First, when implemented by buy-side partners, malware incidents will be rapidly and easily resolved.
-Second, when partners choose not to implement it, publishers can correlate information about non-support and malware incidents through those buyers, and make decisions to deprioritize their demand or even disable it entirely.
+Buyers.json and DemandChain Object will help media owners combat malvertising in two ways.
+First, when implemented by media buyers, malware incidents will be rapidly and easily resolved.
+Second, when buyers choose not to implement it, media owners can correlate information about non-support and malware incidents through those buyers, and make decisions to deprioritise their demand or even disable it entirely.

-Publishers aren’t the only ones who benefit: everyone in the supply chain wins when there is traceable information about buyers.
-It can be used by partners to enhance reporting data, analyze demand trends, and aid demand path optimization to make sure that more of every working media dollar makes it to the publisher.
 Buyers benefit from increased protections for their brand.
-Now, they can declare exactly which seats are allowed to advertise on their behalf so that any other actors are instantly recognized as fake.
+Now, they can declare exactly which seats are allowed to advertise on their behalf so that any other actors are instantly recognised as fake.
 They’re also protected from reputational damage caused by malware operators, who often impersonate legitimate brands to trick consumers into engaging.